 Journalist specializing in photo editing, video editing and creating engaging, informative and original content ranging from breaking news to entertainment.
-I currently work at the New York Daily News as a Multimedia Editor primarily focusing on producing extensive photo galleries and original social media posts.
+I previously worked at the New York Daily News as a Multimedia Editor primarily focusing on producing extensive photo galleries and original social media posts.

 New York Daily News - Lifestyle/News

 In 1962, the United States set an embargo against Cuba effectively cutting off trade between the two countries.
 Since then, Cuba has been faced with an economic crisis leaving the country stuck in a time capsule of the mid 1900's.
 In the wake of President Obama's attempt to normalize relations between the U.S.

 On June 24, 2016, aviator Kenneth Arnold reported what is generally considered to be the first unidentified flying object sighting in the United States, later dubbed World UFO Day.
 To mark the occasion, check out some of the most historic UFO sightings caught on camera.

 After his first visit to the Chernobyl exclusion zone, photographer Ronnie Bassbar became fascinated with the abandoned city of Pripyat and the eerie atmosphere left behind.
 On the 30th anniversary of the nuclear accident, take an inside look at the once bustling city turned ghost town overnight.